capillariesio/capillaries/doc/qna.md

 ## dead-letter-exchange

-Q. When a run is started, I can see RabbitMQ messages created immediately for every batch, and every node affected by the run.
+Q. When a run is started, I can see AMQP messages created immediately for every batch, and every node affected by the run.
 And those messages linger in the queue for a while until the node is ready for processing.
 Why doesn't Capillaries send RabbitMQ messages to a node only after dependency node processing is complete?

 A. Because it would be extremely hard (if even possible) to guarantee the atomicity/idempotency of batch handling by code that:
 - modifies [data tables](glossary.md#data-table)
 - modifies [workflow tables](glossary.md#workflow-table)
-- generates the next set of RabbitMQ messages
+- generates the next set of AMQP messages

 The trickiest part would be to guarantee that only one copy of a batch message for a specific node is created and handled.
 The approach that Capillaries takes (creating a set of messages in one shot at the run start) guarantees it.
-If a node is not ready to process the batch message, it goes to the the dead letter exchange where it waits for [dead_letter_ttl](binconfig.md#dead_letter_ttl) milliseconds and re-routed to the [queue](glossary.md#processor-queue) again.
+If a node is not ready to process the batch message, it either goes to the the dead letter exchange (RabbitMQ) to be re-routed to the [queue](glossary.md#processor-queue) again, or it is being redelivered (ActiveMQ).

 [This article](https://www.cloudamqp.com/blog/when-and-how-to-use-the-rabbitmq-dead-letter-exchange.html) explains RabbitMQ dead letter exchange use.

-## RabbitMQ failures
+## Message queue failures

-Q. Can Capilaries survive RabbitMQ service disruption?
+Q. Can Capilaries survive message queue service disruption?

-A. No. Guaranteed delivery of RabbitMQ messages for each Capillaries [batch](glossary.md#data-batch) is one of the cornerstones of Capillaries architecture.
+A. No. Guaranteed delivery of messages for each Capillaries [batch](glossary.md#data-batch) is one of the cornerstones of Capillaries architecture.

 ## Cassandra only?